 A tutor is a person who is enlisted to support somebody in their studies.
 The form this takes varies but, generally-speaking, they work with the student in their home and provide a service which is either supplementary to their school work or exclusive of it.
-A tutor could be someone asked to help Johnny each week with his English homework but it called also be someone required to teach Jessica a GCSE that she is not studying at school.
+A tutor could be someone asked to help Johnny each week with his English homework but it could also be someone required to teach Jessica a GCSE that she is not studying at school.

 How do the lessons work?

-In most cases, a tutor is expected to visit the student at home at a set time (usually each week).
+In most cases, a tutor is expected to visit the student at home (or online) at a set time (usually each week).
 The fee paid to the tutor is a much higher hourly rate than the national average so all travel expenses and other administration costs are expected to be covered by this fee.
 Depending on the brief you have been given, you may or may not decide that it would be sensible to plan the lesson in advance.
 In the prior arrangements made with the student, whether or not this is necessary should have become clear.
 For example, if Callum is looking for somebody to help him with whatever homework he gets that night, it is not really possible to prepare a lesson, as this would clash with his intentions.
 However, it may still be wise to read around the general subject area or have a backup idea in the event that he doesn’t actually get given homework.
 However, if Carol has asked for some help with Trigonometry because she missed the lessons at school and really does not understand it, it would be very advisable to plan a lesson, or series of lessons, on this topic.